artilatw/docs/pac6070/software_guide.md

               NTP service: active
           RTC in local TZ: no
 ```
-If you need to modify the system time manually, please follow the steps shown below:
+If you want to manually set the system time, please follow the steps shown below:
 ```
 root@pac6070:~# timedatectl set-ntp no root@pac6070:~# timedatectl set-time "2024-07-18 14:00:00"